dequelabs/axe-core/doc/API.md

   	 	 * `selector` - string(optional, default `*`).
 A CSS selector used to identify the elements that are passed into the rule for evaluation.
   	 	 * `excludeHidden` - boolean(optional, default `true`).
 This indicates whether elements that are hidden from all users are to be passed into the rule for evaluation.
   	 	 * `enabled` - boolean(optional, default `true`).
 Whether the rule is turned on.
 This is a common attribute for overriding.
   	 	 * `pageLevel` - boolean(optional, default `false`).
-This indicates whether the page operates only when the scope is the entire page.
-An example of a rule like this is the skip link rule.
-It is not recommended to override this property unless also changing the implementation.
+When set to true, this rule is only applied when the entire page is tested.
+Results from nodes on different frames are combined into a single result.
+See [page level rules](#page-level-rules).
   	 	 * `any` -  array(optional, default `[]`).
 This is the list of checks that must all "pass" or else there is a violation.
   	 	 * `all` - array(optional, default `[]`).
 This is the list of checks that, if any "fails", will generate a violation.
   	 	 * `none` - array(optional, default `[]`).
 This is a list of the checks that, if none "pass", will generate a violation.